mada360/Chrono-Lux/Interim planning and Investigation report/ProjectScope.md

 ## Stakeholders

-I do not have a client that I am developing my application for and so do not have a pre-defined user base or stakeholders however, I have identified the following stakeholders:
+I have identified the following stakeholders:

 - Myself - Not only am I developing the application making me a stakeholder, I am also very interested in home automation and waking up happy.

-- My supervisor, Marcus Winter - By accepting to be my supervisor Marcus is also a stakeholder for my application, he will be providing feedback and assistance through out development and will ultimately be grading me on my efforts.
+- My supervisor, Marcus Winter - By accepting to be my supervisor Marcus is also a stakeholder for my application.

 - An expanding user base of smartbulbs - Although the market currently is small the cost of smartbulbs is decreasing making them more available to users.

-- Anyone that uses an alarm - The largest stakeholder I have is anyone that uses an alarm, many use the alarm that comes on their phone and others use stand-alone alarm clocks.
-By investigating the most popular alarms used by people I will be able to get vital information on what makes for a good alarm and what I should avoid.
+- Anyone that uses an alarm - The largest stakeholder I have is anyone that uses an alarm.

 ## Communications